REDESIGNING A MOBILE APP

 INSIGHTS

-Staff members are physically disconnected from other departments but need to coordinate patient care across departments.
+Teams are physically spread out but must coordinate care across departments.

 PERSONAS